garethloot/web-svelte-mendix/README.md

    - Replace the path with the actual path to your Mendix project
    - Make sure to use forward slashes (/) even on Windows
    - The extension name in the path should match the `componentName` in your `main.ts` file (without the "extension/" prefix)
+   - You should probably make sure that all references to `extension-name` in the files should be changed to the name that you want.

 ## Development